toummHus/Comparison/Readme.md

 ### 2.1 Training

-PLRDiff uses a pre-trained Diffusion Model and is not trainable.
+PLRDiff uses a pre-trained Diffusion Model, addtional training can lead to a decrease in performance.
+So it is not trainable.

 ### 2.2 Inference